Understanding Dental Crown Materials: A Comprehensive Guide

 4) All-Metal Crowns

-All-metal crowns are tough and can handle intense pressure from chewing and grinding.
-A major benefit of these crowns is that they require less removal of the natural tooth during preparation.
+These are very strong types of crowns; they can withstand extremely high forces, which are encountered during chewing and teeth grinding (bruxism).
+Another major benefit of this crown is that it involves very little tooth preparation.
 Their strength allows them to be made thinner, which helps preserve more of your original tooth structure.

 Metal-Dental-Crown